AP source: Cavs making progress in trade for Lakers' Rondo

 AP Sports Writer

-Cleveland has been urgently looking for an experienced guard since Ricky Rubio suffered a season-ending knee injury Tuesday night.
+The Cavs have an urgent need for an experienced guard after Ricky Rubio, who has had a huge role in the team’s turnaround, suffered a season-ending knee injury Tuesday night.

-The Cavs and Lakers are “trending” toward completing the trade, said the person spoke on condition of anonymity because the teams have not yet reached an agreement.
+The teams are “trending” toward completing the trade, said the person spoke on condition of anonymity because an agreement is pending.

 It’s not yet known if Cleveland will include any players in a trade.
 The Cavs will have to clear a roster spot to make room for Rondo.